School of Geography, Planning, and Spatial Sciences

 Geography, Planning, and Spatial Sciences teaching programs provide globally relevant learning through a distinctive, place-based curriculum that takes advantage of the unique attributes of Tasmania.
 Our unique World Heritage Wilderness Areas, and diverse island places provide a rich living laboratory in which to study biodiversity, geodiversity, and urban and regional communities.

-Our programs include focused undergraduate degrees such as the Bachelor of Natural Environments & Wilderness Studies or the Bachelor of Surveying & Spatial Sciences and opportunities to tailor your degree, majoring in Geography & Environment through the Bachelor of Science, and the Bachelor of Arts.
+Our programs include focused undergraduate degrees such as the Bachelor of Natural Environments & Conservation or the Bachelor of Surveying & Spatial Sciences and opportunities to tailor your degree, majoring in Geography & Environment through the Bachelor of Science, and the Bachelor of Arts.
 Honours programs are available to extend your knowledge and expertise.

 For those interested in graduate study, Masters programs are available in planning, environmental protection and management.
 There are postgraduate Research Higher Degree opportunities to work alongside our high-calibre researchers and academics.